Skip to content

 Wealth

 Wealth plays a larger role in a character's life than simply what they can and can't afford.
 A character's wealth affects their social position, responses by social and legal systems to the character's actions, and the character's ability to traverse social boundaries.
-Wealth represents the social construct of accrued financial power as opposed to money the character may accumulate and have easily to hand.
+In game terms, Wealth represents the social construct of accrued financial power as opposed to money the character may accumulate and have easily to hand.
 The two are related, but distinct.

 A character's Wealth is represented by a rated value.
 For most characters, this value is 2 at creation, although players may allocate refinement dice to increase the character's Wealth rating, or trade Wealth for refinement dice to invest in other allocations.